 Bachelor of Science in Global Economics and Modern Languages - Chinese

-In partnership with the School of Modern Languages, the School of Economics offers a Bachelor of Science in Global Economics and Modern Languages with language concentrations in Chinese, French, German, Japanese, or Spanish.
+In partnership with the School of Modern Languages, the School of Economics offers a Bachelor of Science in Global Economics and Modern Languages with language concentrations in Chinese, French, German, Japanese, Korean, Russian, or Spanish.
 Global Economics and Modern Language graduates are especially attractive to employers with long-term interests outside the United States who demand employees prepared to successfully navigate the challenges and opportunities presented by global, economically interdependent, multilingual, and multicultural environments.
 Through a variety of coursework and the opportunity to spend a semester abroad, students have in-depth knowledge not only of their own cultures but also have the capacity to function effectively in a second culture.
 Coursework focuses on rigorous training in economics combined with extensive foreign language study.
 Students are expected to develop advanced communication skills and professional competency in the language of choice through courses and extracurricular opportunities that focus on current issues, classic literature, business applications, and cross-cultural perspectives.

 |APPH 1040||Scientific Foundations of Health||2|

 |or APPH 1050||The Science of Physical Activity and Health|

 |Core B - Institutional Options|

 |Core D - Science, Math, & Technology|

 |or MATH 1551|

 & MATH 1553